 And the caves

 Scattered around Sardinia there are many caves, all different one from the other.
-One of the unmissable things to do in Sardinia is exploring them.
 The most famous ones are the Grotte (caves) di Nettuno, a bit outside Alghero.
 It takes 600 steps downhill to get there, and the same uphill on the way out, but it is well worth the effort.
 Grotte Is Zuddas, in Santadi (at about 40 minutes drive from Cagliari) is another beautiful cave to explore.

 Other caves that make for an interesting visit are the Grotte del Bue Marino, in the area of Golfo di Orosei and which can be visited on a boat trip departing from Cala Gonone, near Dorgali, and the Grotta del Fico, in the same area.
 Grotta di Janas, near Sadali, was thought to be home of the janas (half fairies, half witches).
 They are among some of the best places to visit in Sardinia.